Nursing (PhD)

 Admissions Criteria

-The holistic review process is used when considering applications for admission to the PhD Program in Nursing.
-The holistic review considers multiple criteria for admission, including the applicant's professional career goals, academic capabilities, GPA, research interest, RN license, area of expertise, community engagement, and potential for a scholarly career in nursing.
+A holistic review process is used when considering applications for admission to the PhD Program in Nursing.
+The holistic review considers multiple criteria for admission including: the applicant’s professional career goals, academic capabilities, GPA, work experience, leadership, and community engagement, and incorporates the use of an admission rubric for consistency.

-1. Official Transcripts from all undergraduate and graduate college coursework.
-An undergraduate cumulative grade point average of 3.0 or higher on a 4.0 scale is recommended for BSN-PhD and a graduate cumulative grade point average of 3.25 or higher on a 4.0 scale is recommended for the MSN-PhD and DNP-PhD.
+1. Official transcripts from all undergraduate and graduate college coursework are required.
+An undergraduate cumulative grade point average of 3.0 or higher on a 4.0 scale is recommended for BSN-PhD and a graduate cumulative grade point average of 3.25 or higher on a 4.0 scale is recommended for MSN-PhD and DNP-PhD.

-4. Unencumbered RN license from a US state board of nursing.
+5. An unencumbered nursing license.
 International students need to be licensed as registered nurses in their country of origin, if licensure is available.
-If course work, research, or graduate assistantship involves direct patient care activities, an RN license to practice in Kentucky must be obtained prior to December in student's first year of study.
+If the research trajectory involves direct patient care activities, a Kentucky RN licensure must be obtained prior to December in the first year of study.

-7. A written statement of career goals, area(s) of expertise, research interest, and reasons for pursuing doctoral studies.
+6. A personal statement describing career goals, area(s) of expertise, research interest(s), and reasons for pursuing doctoral studies.
+Maximum three pages in 12-point font.

-2. Criminal background check.
+3. Criminal background check.
 A pre-admission Certified Background Check is needed.
-Please use school code IP66bg.
 For international applicants the pre-admission background check requirement is satisfied during the visa application process.

 Program Requirements

-BSN-PhD students will complete 15 credit hours of required master's-level courses.
+BSN-PhD students will complete nine (9) credit hours of required courses in addition to the MSN to PhD curriculum.

 Courses